DHEERAJPRAKASH/RateRadar/DECISIONS.md

 6. **Auth upgrade.** Replace the static bearer token with JWT or OAuth2 if the webhook producer needs per-client tokens or rate limiting.
 7. **Frontend SSG.** Consider static generation for the dashboard if the data changes infrequently, reducing load on the API.
 8. **Observability upgrade.** Add structured logging correlation IDs (request ID spans across services) and metrics export (Prometheus) for production monitoring.
+9. **Exact insert/update counts.** The count-delta split is accurate only without concurrent writers.
+For exact per-row outcomes under concurrency, switch to raw SQL `INSERT ...
+ON CONFLICT ...
+RETURNING (xmax = 0) AS inserted` and tally the flag instead of diffing `COUNT(*)`.